Stationary engineer: United States

+Canada

-In Canada, power engineers are regulated by their respective jurisdictions.
+In Canada, power engineers are regulated by their respective jurisdictions, named below.
 Each province has a safety authority that is granted power through "enabling acts" and overseen by the Canadian Standards Association.
 Examinations and licensing in all 10 provinces and three territories are regulated by the Standardization of Power Engineers Examinations Committee (SOPEEC) who receives recommendations by the Interprovincial Power Engineering Curriculum Committee (IPECC).